symfony/symfony-docs/messenger.rst

 * the delay of a message (e.g. set with a ``DelayStamp``) is applied while the message is in the outbox, so it's forwarded without delay;
-* when forwarding a message fails (e.g. because the broker is down), the relay applies the ``retry_strategy`` and the ``failure_transport`` of the outbox transport.
+* when forwarding a message fails (e.g. because the broker is down), the relay applies the retry strategy and the failure transport of the outbox transport.
 Retrying a message from that failure transport with the ``messenger:failed:retry`` command forwards it again;
-* when handling a message fails on the target transport, the retried message (or the one sent to its failure transport) doesn't go through the outbox again, because it already did;
+* when handling a message fails on the target transport, its retries are sent to the target transport directly, without going through the outbox again, because they already did;
+* only the transports that define the ``outbox`` option are protected: if a message is also routed to another transport, it's sent to it immediately;
 * the order in which messages are forwarded is not guaranteed (e.g. when several messages are available at the same time and several relay workers are running);
-* the relay decodes the stored messages, so its workers must be able to load the classes of the messages and stamps that were stored;
+* the relay decodes the stored messages, so its workers must be able to load the classes of the messages and stamps that were stored (keep this in mind when renaming or removing them while messages are pending);
 * the Doctrine transport waits for ``redeliver_timeout`` (one hour by default) before redelivering a message whose worker stopped unexpectedly.
-Consider lowering this option on the outbox transport, so messages are forwarded sooner after a relay crash.
+Consider lowering this option on the outbox transport (while keeping it above the time needed to forward a message), so messages are forwarded sooner after a relay crash.

 .. _messenger-beanstalkd-transport: